 - 1. If you have a history of blood clots or are at high risk, you will be given a prescription for blood thinner such as Lovenox or Coumadin for the first few weeks after surgery. - 2.
-Most patients at normal risk for blood clots will be placed on a 325mg aspirin to be taken once a day, unless you have allergies to aspirin or a history of bleeding GI ulcers. - 3.
+Patients at normal risk for blood clots (DVT) will be placed on a 81mg aspirin twice a day, unless you have allergies to aspirin or a history of bleeding GI ulcers. - 3.
 Using compression socks or stockings can also help with blood clot prevention. - 4.
 PT and increasing your activity level will also help.